randommm/rabbitmq-website/site/oauth2.md

 * `https.hostname_verification`

-Here is an example which configures two resources (`prod` and `dev`) where each resource is managed by two distinct Identity Provider:
+Here is an example which configures two resources (`prod` and `dev`) where each resource is managed by two distinct identity providers:
 <pre class="lang-ini">
 auth_oauth2.scope_prefix = rabbitmq.
 auth_oauth2.resource_servers.1.id = prod